thoughtspot/thoughtspot.github.io/_admin/loading/materialized-views.md

 ## Materialization status
 [](#materialization-status)

-These are the statuses a view can have:
+A materialized view can be in one of the following states:

 |Status|Description|Action|
 |------|-----------|--------|